R1sh1m/CineBook/README.md

 ---

-## 🔑 TMDB API Key (Optional)
+## 🔑 TMDB API Key (needed)

-CineBook works out of the box with the seeded dataset.
-To enable **live movie imports** from The Movie Database:
+To enable **live movie imports** from The Movie Database, CineBook requires a TMDB API key.
+On first launch, if a key is not already set, the setup wizard will prompt you to enter one securely (it will be stored encrypted in `.api_key`).

+**How to set up:**
 1. Create a free account at [themoviedb.org/settings/api](https://www.themoviedb.org/settings/api)
 2. Generate a **v3 API key**
-3. Launch CineBook and complete the first-run wizard prompt
+3. Launch CineBook and follow the first-run setup wizard to enter your key securely
-   (Admin can later update via **Movie Management → Update TMDB API key (secure wizard)**)
+   - Admins can update the key at any time via **Movie Management → Update TMDB API key (secure wizard)**

-Notes:
+**Key management and security:**
-- API keys are stored encrypted in `.api_key`
+- API keys are always stored encrypted in `.api_key` (never plaintext)
+- If a legacy plaintext key is found in `cinebook.conf`, it is automatically migrated to encrypted storage
 - Setup completion is tracked by `.setup_complete`

-- Legacy plaintext `TMDB_API_KEY` from config is migrated automatically when possible
+**Admin features:**

-Log in as Admin → **Movie Management** → **SUPER IMPORT** to pull currently showing titles (India region), or use **Import from TMDB** to search by title.
+- Log in as Admin → **Movie Management** → **SUPER IMPORT** to bulk import all now-playing titles (India region)
+- Use **Import from TMDB** to search and import by title
+- Update the TMDB key securely at any time

-Without a key, manual movie entry remains available via Admin → Movie Management → Add Movie Manually.
+If you skip entering a key, CineBook will still function with the seeded dataset, but live movie import features will be disabled.
+Manual movie entry remains available via Admin → Movie Management → Add Movie Manually.

 ---

-## 🗺️ User Flow
+## User Flow

 ```
 Sign Up / Login